 Westmoreland County, PA

-New Stanton Interchange Project – New Center Ave.
-Bridge over I- 70 NOW Open!
+New Stanton Interchange Project – BOTH Center Ave.
+Bridges NOW Open.

 Interstate 70 [I -70] has been part of the New Stanton community since about 1957 when the four-lane 'super highway' bisected the small village [then part of Hempfield Twp.], taking five lots from the fire department in the process.
 The road connects the New Stanton exit of the PA Turnpike (exit 75) to points west.The village 'lost' it's small-town identity and slowly became the gas station, hotel, motel and restaurant mecca it is known for today.